- Academy students participate in approximately 300 artistic presentations each school year, both on campus and through tours and outreach programs.

 - Creative writing majors are routinely recognized on the national level.
 Nineteen writers have been selected as Presidential Scholars in the Arts, more than any other school in the nation.
 Recent graduates have pursued writing, publishing, editing and other interests at universities and colleges including Oberlin, Emerson, Bard, Knox, Harvard, Stanford, NYU, the University of Michigan and the University of Virginia, among others.

-- Dance majors are routinely accepted to their first choice university programs.
-Recent graduates are dancing in professional ballet and modern dance companies including Miami City Ballet, Hubbard Street Dance Chicago, Lines Ballet, Paul Taylor Dance Company.
+- Dance majors are routinely accepted to their first choice university programs and several graduates have held professional engagements with classical ballet and modern dance companies including Miami City Ballet, Hubbard Street Dance Chicago, Lines Contemporary Ballet and Paul Taylor Dance Company.
 Additionally, dance majors have been featured as dancers and choreographers for Broadway musicals.

-- The theatre arts program has had over more than 27 YoungArts finalists, including two Presidential Scholars, since 2001.
-The program places graduates in major audition-based college and conservatory programs around the world, including The Juilliard School, Carnegie Mellon, Rutgers, the Royal Conservatoire of Scotland.
+- The theatre arts program has had more than 27 YoungArts finalists, including two Presidential Scholars, since 2001.
+The program places graduates in major audition-based college and conservatory programs around the world, including The Juilliard School, Carnegie-Mellon University, and the Royal Conservatoire of Scotland.
 Alumni can be seen working on Broadway, regional theatre, film and television.

-- Since the motion picture arts program was established in 2005, graduates have enrolled in top media and film schools including NYU, USC, CalArts, Johns Hopkins, Lawrence and Northwestern.
-Students have received honors including the Panavision New Filmmaker Grant, a Gold Key Award from Scholastic and Honorable Mention in the NFAA YoungArts program.
-One MPA major was the first high school student to be awarded the Cannes Pavilion internship at the Film Festival.
+- The motion picture arts program was established in 2005; our graduates have enrolled in top media and film schools including NYU, USC, CalArts, Johns Hopkins, Princeton and Northwestern.
+Students have received honors including the Panavision New Filmmaker Grant, National Gold Key Awards in the Scholastics competition and Finalists in the YoungArts competition.
+MPA majors works screen internationally with the first high school student to be awarded the Cannes Pavilion internship at the Film Festival.